bryanjeremysmith/weather-dashboard/README.md

 ## Description

-This website will use the 5 Day Weather Forecast (https://openweathermap.org/forecast5) to retrieve weather data for cities and keep a search history.
+This website will use the 5 Day Weather Forecast (https://openweathermap.org/forecast5) to retrieve weather data for cities and keep a search history of previously searched cities.
+Previously-searched cities are availabled to the user as a clickable button that retrieves weather data.

 ## Installation